tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 Even before the API has been coded, your spec can generate a mock response by adding response definitions in your spec.
 The mock server generates a response that looks like it's coming from a real server, but it's really just a pre-defined response in your code and appears to be dynamic to the user.

-With my initial project, our developers weren't that familiar with Swagger, so I simply created the specification file by hand.
+With my initial project, our developers weren't that familiar with Swagger, so I simply created the specification document by hand.
 Additionally, I didn't have free access to the programming source code, and our developers spoke English as a second or third language only.
 They weren't eager to be in the documentation business.

 You will most likely find that engineers in your company aren't familiar with Swagger but are interested in using it as an API template.
 As such, you'll need to take the lead to guide engineers in the needed information, the approach, and other details that align with best practices toward creating the  spec.